Jessie93/Bootstrap-Portfolio/README.md

 # Description
-Portfolio for Jessica Stephenson - Junior Front-End Web Developer.
-Recreate my personal portfolio using as much Bootstrap as possible to showcase my up and coming projects.

-I have chosen to use my own placeholder images as these are more visually appealing.
+Description
+This portfolio website showcases the works and skills of Jessica Stephenson, a Junior Front-End Web Developer.
+It was created using HTML, CSS, Javascript, and Bootstrap.
+The website features a navigation bar and menu at the top, links to navigate to different sections, a hero section, jumbotron with a picture, name, and information about the developer, a work section displaying projects in a grid using bootstrap cards, a skills section, an about me section, and a footer.
+The website is responsive and was designed to minimize the use of media queries.

 With more time I would like to update my portfolio to show not only that I am a web developer but I also have a background in UX/UI and Graphic Design.
 > **Note**: please see roadmap section

 > **Note**: All projects within this portfolio are placeholders except the Horiseon code refactor project.
 All placeholder projects will link to the Horiseon code refactor project page.

-# Criteria
+# Features

-Using Bootstrap, recreate your portfolio site with the following items:
-The website should include the following bootstrap components:

-* A Navigation bar and a navigation menu at the top.
+* Navigation bar with a menu at the top.
-* Include links that are applicable to your portfolio.
-Links should navigate to the appropriate sections
+* Links that navigate to the relevant sections of the portfolio.
-* A hero section
+* Hero section with a personalized touch.
-* A jumbotron featuring your picture, your name, and any other information you'd like to include.
+* A jumbotron with a picture, name, and additional information.
-* A work section that displays your work in grid.
+* Work section displayed in a grid layout using bootstrap cards.
-* Use bootstrap cards for each project.The description should give a brief overview of the work.
+* Brief overview of each project in the work section.
-* A skills section
+* Skills section showcasing technical abilities.
-* An "About Me" section
+* An "About Me" section that highlights personal background.
-* A footer section.
+* Footer section with necessary information.
-* All hyperlinks should have a hover effect.
+* Hyperlinks with hover effect.
-* All buttons should display a box shadow upon hover.
+* Buttons with a box shadow effect on hover.
-* Your Bootstrap solution should minimize use of media queries.
+* Minimal use of media queries to ensure optimal responsiveness.

 > **Note**: Multiple comments within the code to show workings/understanding